 As an academic developer, I arrange workshops and seminars related to ethics teaching for engineers, supporting teachers who want to work more on this subject.
 I also have a long time experience from working with local pedagogical publications and conferences, supporting teachers in their efforts to share their pedagogic experience and pedagogical research findings with colleagues.

-I have a background as senior lecturer at Vattenhallen Science Center where I presented experiments to visitors and worked with specific thematic events.
+I have a background as a senior lecturer at Vattenhallen Science Center where I presented experiments to visitors and worked with specific thematic events.
 For many years now, I have been engaged as a representative for the labour union SACO-S at Lund University.
-I support individual members and represent SACO-S in several boards and committees.
+In that role I support individual members and represent SACO-S in several boards and committees.

-I am a professor of Chemical Engineering, and have had the privilege to act as Director of CEE since the center was formed in 2016.
-During my career at LTH, I have had several roles at the faculty level, including being Assistant Dean for Education and/or International relations between 2001-2017.
+I am a professor of Chemical Engineering, and have had the privilege to act as Director of CEE since the centre was formed in 2016.
+During my career at LTH, I have had several roles at the faculty level, including being Assistant Dean for Education and/or International relations between the years 2001-2017.
 I have a broad interest in pedagogic issues, including international and intercultural learning outcomes, quality assurance and digital tools in teaching and learning.
-I teach environmental, chemical and biotech engineers, and I was awarded ETP in 2010.
+I teach environmental, chemical and biotech engineers, and I was awarded the status Excellent Teaching Practitioner/ETP in 2010.

-I am an Associate Professor and work both as an Academic Developer at the Centre for Engineering Education and as a teacher at the Department of Computer Science.
-I have been working as an Academic Developer since 1998 and my main interest is in supporting academics to investigate their practice in a scholarly way, in other words supporting Scholarship of Teaching and Learning (SoTL).
-I am responsible for the program of pedagogical courses for university teachers at LTH and teach in several courses myself and am a member of the Pedagogical Academy at LTH since 2002.
-Since 2015, I also hold a part-time position as Associate Guest Professor at the Centre for Excellence in Biology Education (bioCEED) at the University of Bergen.
+I am a senior lecturer working both as an academic developer at CEE and as a teacher at the Department of Computer Science.
+I have been working as an academic developer since 1998 and my main interest lays in supporting academics to investigate their practice in a scholarly way, in other words supporting Scholarship of Teaching and Learning (SoTL).
+I am responsible for the programme of pedagogical courses for university teachers at LTH and teach in several courses myself and am a member of the Pedagogical Academy at LTH since 2002.
+Since 2015, I also hold a part-time position as an associate guest professor at the Centre for Excellence in Biology Education (bioCEED) at the University of Bergen.

-I am lecturer in Computer Science, part time education developer at CEE and Excellent Teaching Practitioner.
-My special interests are within assessment, evaluation, threshold concepts and cognitive processes - with special focus on how students learn and how active teaching and minimization of stereotypes threats can enhance learning.
+I am a lecturer in computer ccience, part time academic developer at CEE, and Excellent Teaching Practitioner/ETP.
+My special interests are within assessment, evaluation, threshold concepts and cognitive processes - with a special focus on how students learn and how active teaching and minimization of stereotypes threats can enhance learning.
 At CEE, I am co-responsible for the course Active Teaching and Learning and at Computer Science, I teach fundamental programming for different programs at LTH.

-I am an Associate Professor of Engineering Education and hold a PhD in Chemical Engineering.
+I am a senior lecturer in engineering education and hold a PhD in chemical engineering.
 My work is mainly focusing on systems for rewarding excellent teaching, pedagogical aspects of tenure and promotion, as well as research projects in relation to excellence in teaching and learning.
 I have been holding workshops, seminars and keynotes about excellence in university teaching, both nationally and internationally, and I have been acting as a pedagogical expert at numerous appointments and promotions of academic teachers at different universities.
 I am actively involved in research on excellence in teaching and learning with partners from other countries, most notably South Africa.

-I have done academic development for more than 30 years.
+I have been involved in academic development for more than 30 years.
 I teach pedagogical courses for academic teachers, I consult leaders and teachers, and I supervise doctoral students.
 My research deals mainly with development of teaching within higher education organisations.
-Hereby the focus is on the meso level, that is, on workgroups, disciplinary communities, and departments.
-The idea is that through sociocultural processes these groups of academics stabilise the organisations and makes it resilient, with positive as well as negative implications.
+Hereby, the focus is on the meso level, that is, on workgroups, disciplinary communities, and departments.
+The idea is that through sociocultural processes these groups of academics stabilise the organisations and makes them resilient, with positive as well as negative implications.
 I also engage in the development of the profession, academic development, both nationally and internationally.
-Over the years I have been external examiner at Oxford University and visiting professor at Ulster University and at McMaster University.
-I also served for three years as Vice president within the International Society for the Scholarship of Teaching and Learning.
+Over the years I have been an external examiner at Oxford University and a visiting professor at Ulster University and at McMaster University.
+I also served for three years as vice president within the International Society for the Scholarship of Teaching and Learning.